Paulo Filho: Background

 Filho was born in Governador Island to a Jewish-Brazilian dad and a Pernambuco native mom, in Rio de Janeiro, he is the only child and was raised in Cocota until he and his family moved to Zona Sul when Filho was eight years old.
 It was soon after moving to Copacabana in the Zona Sul area of Rio de Janeiro when Filho began training in Brazilian jiu-jitsu at the Carlson Gracie academy, and then also began training in judo, and later mixed martial arts.
-He did extremely well in judo competitions and also in jiu-jitsu competitions becoming one of Carlson Gracie protege and he received his Black Belt in Jiu-Jitsu from Carlson Gracie himself when he was 20 years old.
-Filho has stated in several interviews that his career's goal have always been to defend Jiu-Jitsu and specially the Gracie Family as a whole.
+He did extremely well in judo competitions and also in jiu-jitsu competitions becoming one of Gracie's proteges and he received his black belt in jiu-jitsu from Carlson himself when he was 20 years old.
+Filho has stated in several interviews that his career's goal have always been to defend jiu-jitsu and specially the Gracie Family as a whole.
 He has stated that "It is because of this family that I have everything in my life and for that I am forever grateful".
 He is well respected in the Brazilian Jiu-Jitsu community not just from fans but from high level competitors that have trained with him and consider him to be one of the best in the world.
 Filho is also a pit bull lover and has a pit bull tattoo in his stomach.